postgrespro/pg_probackup/Documentation.md

 #### Setting up STREAM Backups

 To set up the cluster for STREAM backups, complete the following steps:

 - Grant the REPLICATION privilege to the backup role:

         ALTER ROLE backup WITH REPLICATION;

-- In the pg_hba.conf file, allow replication on behalf of the backup role.
+- In the [pg_hba.conf](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html) file, allow replication on behalf of the *backup* role.
-- Modify the postgresql.conf configuration file of the PostgreSQL server, as follows:
 - Make sure the parameter [max_wal_senders](https://www.postgresql.org/docs/current/runtime-config-replication.html#GUC-MAX-WAL-SENDERS) is set high enough to leave at least one session available for the backup process.
 - Set the parameter [wal_level](https://www.postgresql.org/docs/current/runtime-config-wal.html#GUC-WAL-LEVEL) to be higher than `minimal`.

 If you are planning to take PAGE backups in STREAM mode, you still have to configure WAL archiving as explained in the section [Setting up continuous WAL archiving](#setting-up-continuous-wal-archiving).